-The What, When, and How of Teen Counseling
+The What, When, and How of Richmond Teen Counseling

-Teen counseling is a form of therapy that helps adolescents deal with tough emotions and situations, mental health conditions, trauma, or concerns related to future, present, or past experiences.
+Teen counseling is a form of therapy that helps Midlothian and Richmond area adolescents deal with tough emotions and situations, mental health conditions, trauma, or concerns related to future, present, or past experiences.
 Teen counseling addresses and treats the specific needs of clients who are going through adolescence, an important developmental phase.

 The teenage years can often be a time when adolescents face an increased risk of experiencing depression, anxiety, and other chronic conditions, alongside a wide variety of difficult life transitions as they journey through middle and high school.

-Teen counseling can offer support to these young individuals and help them to understand themselves better, while learning how to express their emotions, make healthy decisions, and accomplish their goals.
+Our Midlothian based counseling can offer support to these young individuals and help them to understand themselves better, while learning how to express their emotions, make healthy decisions, and accomplish their goals.
+Therapists can see teens in-person or throughout Virginia via telehealth.

 What Therapy Techniques Are Used in Teen Counseling?